A tutorial with all the details…

 By leaving a short length of binding free before you start stitching, this will make it easier to join the two ends for finishing.

 Binding is most often stitched to the front of the quilt and folded over to the back for finishing.
 You can do the binding the opposite way if you prefer.
+You can opt for a decorative stitch on your machine to sew it down.

 I have gotten to know just the right seam allowance to sew with my walking foot.
 This will be different depending on your machine and the foot you use.
 I aim for a ¼in. seam.